Glossary of Formal Languages and Compilation

 Live coding

 a logical property true before the loop and preserved by each iteration.
-Key to proving loop correctness.
+Key to correctness proofs for loops.

 → See L8